emcglackenr1/Vanilla-Javascript-Hangman-Game/README.md

 </p>

 <p>
 The keys also fade when they have already been selected.
-Once a letter is guessed using the keyboard there would be no need to guess the letter a second time.
-So it is disabled.
+Once a letter is guessed using the keyboard it is disabled and faded.
 By fading previously selected letters the user is reminded which they have already guessed.
   </p>
     <p align="center">
     <img src="https://user-images.githubusercontent.com/64873698/131762886-d0770866-8cb1-4a89-9c62-f6e0383eeac4.jpg" width="200" alt="disabled buttons demo">